artofus/HOS-Tutorial_1/README.md

 $ npm i express --save
 $ npm i eventsource --save
 ```
-### Finally, please put the 3 files in this project into the same directory and run the following.
+Finally, please put the 3 files in this project into the same directory and run the following.

 ```bash
 $ node tutorial_1.js
 ```
 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

-## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This material is Copyright (c) 2018 Artofus and licensed under the MIT license.
+All rights not explicitly granted in the MIT license are reserved.
+See the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc